The Still Point (film): Plot

-Later, a tearful Barbara approaches Sarah in the garden.
-Barbara reminisces about the time before Sarah was born, when she was young and expecting to get married and live happily ever after, only to discover that she and Bill had nothing in common.
-They thought if they had a baby, it would fix everything.
-But having Sarah only caused more issues.
+Sarah’s relationship with her mother comes to a head when Paul arrives, resulting in an explosive fight.
+Barbara reveals to Sarah that when she was young, she had hoped to marry Bill, only to discover that they had nothing in common.
+They thought having a baby might fix everything, but it only caused more issues.
 Sarah asks whether her hearing impairment was the reason for their break up, but Barbara reveals it was because she pushed Bill away, as Sarah was her everything.
-Paul appears in the garden with a packed bag and Barbara approaches him.
-Sarah looks at the distant couple, and then looks away.